innoWADEtech/jsme-react/README.md

 Optional props
 * `options`: string that is a comma separated string of JSME options.
 The available options are described on the [JSME documentation page](https://peter-ertl.com/jsme/JSME_2017-02-26/doc.html#JSME_API)
-* `onChange`: event handler that is passed the smiles, molFile whenever it is changed in the editor
+* `onChange`: event handler that is passed with smiles string whenever it is changed in the editor
-* `atomEvent`: event handler that is passed with event information whenever it is changed in the editor
+* `jmeEvent`: event handler that is passed with event information whenever it is changed in the editor
-* `smiles`: the smiles to display (when not set an empty canvas will be shown)
+* `smiles`: object, the smiles to display (when not set an empty canvas will be shown) {id: 0, string: CCCCC}
-* `molFile`: the molFile V2 to display (when not set an empty canvas will be shown)
 * `src`: url of the jsme source code.
-Default value is `"https://jsme.cloud.douglasconnect.com/JSME_2017-02-26/jsme/jsme.nocache.js"`
+Default value is `"https://unpkg.com/jsme-editor/jsme.nocache.js"`
+* `lineWidth`: number, 2
+* `atomHover`: callback function for atom hover
+* `bondHover`: callback function for bond hover
+* `atomClicked`: callback function for atom clicked
+* `bondClicked`: callback function for bond clicked
+* `atomsMark`: object, list of atom, color (1-6) to mark, {id: 0, string: '1,1,2,6'}
+* `bondsMark`: object, list of bond, color (1-6) to mark, {id: 0, string: '1,1,2,6'}
+* `actionCode`: number, set menu action code, 105

 # Development